The

 Machiavelli

 Rossini).
-It is also celebrated for the frescoes of the
+It is also celebrated for the frescoes

 Bardi and Peruzzi chapels